Yamaha Group Purchasing Philosophy

-Yamaha, in keeping with its management philosophies of Customer-Oriented and Quality-Conscious Management, Transparent and Sound Management, Management that Values People, and Management in Harmony with Society, and to realize its corporate objective of "Creating 'Kando' Together", conducts procurement in accordance with the following five basic principles.
+The Yamaha Group, in keeping with its management philosophies of Customer-Oriented and Quality-Conscious Management, Transparent and Sound Management, Management that Values People, and Management in Harmony with Society, and to realize its corporate objective of "Creating 'Kando' Together," conducts purchasing in accordance with the following five basic principles.

 Supplier Selection Standards

-Yamaha Corporation opens its doors to vendors from around the world, applying the following standards comprehensively in the selection and evaluation of the suppliers that are to be its business partners.
+The Yamaha Group opens its doors to suppliers from around the world, applying the following standards comprehensively in the selection and evaluation of suppliers as business partners.

-Suppliers must be able to meet specified delivery dates, be flexible in responding to manufacturing changes, and be capable of reducing lead times.
+Suppliers should be able to meet scheduled delivery times, address manufacturing changes flexibly, and reduce lead times.

-Suppliers must be able to establish a relationship with Yamaha Corporation that facilitates prompt, accurate responses and provision of information between the two companies.
+Suppliers should be able to build relationships with Yamaha that ensure the precise and prompt provision of information and responses between both parties.

-Suppliers must be able to utilize VA/VE practices in offering suggestions for improvement, including the development of new materials and technologies.
+Suppliers should be able to offer improvement proposals through VA/VE activities, including development of new materials and new technology.

-Suppliers must work towards management that gives due consideration to labor and human rights, employee safety and health, the environment, fair trade and ethical business practices, quality and safety, information security, and contribution to society.
+Suppliers should work toward management that gives sufficient consideration to human rights, health and safety, the environment, fair trade, quality, safety, information security, and social contribution.